 STARTING OUT – 5 mins

 Welcome the young people to your group and share out any refreshments you have – try fruit, toast, pastries or pizza (depending on when you meet).
 Chat with the young people about what their week has been like.
-Share their triumphs and disasters and everything in between.
+Share their triumphs and disasters and everything in-between.
 If appropriate, share a story or two from your own week.
 Ask the group if they have done anything spectacular or amazing this week.

 INTRO ACTIVITY – 10 mins